 The frequency of the procedure by the provider is then compared to other providers, with each practitioner being given a score of between 0% to 100% based on their experience — where 98%, for example, means only 2% of providers ranked higher.

-This approach is more equitable than measures of hospital quality that focus heavily on negative events, including mortality (death) rates, how often patients must be readmitted to the hospital and other bad health outcomes.
-These factors are crucial to track, and are part of what allows us to make our first cut in the list of facilities, by using the federal CMS data.
+This approach is more equitable than measures of hospital quality that focus heavily on negative events; these include mortality (death) rates, how often patients must be readmitted to the hospital and other bad health outcomes.
+Not that these factors aren’t crucial to track; indeed they are among those we use to make our first cut in the list of facilities, drawing from the federal CMS data.

 The CRS is a percentile that gets translated into a letter grade.
 The letter grading system is based on this percentage range: